Northolt conveyancing FAQs

 Conveyancing fees are made up of 2 parts: legal fees and disbursements.

 Disbursements are the costs payable as part of a conveyancing transaction, incurred on behalf of a buyer or seller, for example HMLR fees or landlord fees.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our conveyancing fees for buying or selling a house in Northolt are fixed, which means that what we quote is what you pay